I believe you have decided to get your pilot license and want a heads up on the contents of the private pilot ground school syllabus.

 - Spiral dives

-This is an important chapter for the student pilots to ensure safety during operation at the airport.
+Knowing operational procedures is essential for student pilots to ensure safety during operation at the airport.

 - Safety of flight;